 Information about our senior securities is shown in the following table as of February 28/29 for the fiscal years indicated in the table, unless otherwise noted.
+Ernst & Young LLP's report on the table, as of February 29, 2012, is attached as an exhibit to the registration statement of which this prospectus is a part.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Financial condition, liquidity and capital resources" for more detailed information regarding the senior securities.